Shield for Murder: Plot

 Meanwhile, Barney drinks and fends off a flirtatious blonde Beth in the bar.
 He repeatedly attempts to reach Patty on the phone and, when he finally does, she reveals that Michaels and O'Neil had approached her menacingly.
 Enraged, he telephones the two men to arrange a meeting, ostensibly to turn over the money he stole.
 When they arrive he pistol whips them both into unconsciousness, while everyone else in the bar reacts hysterically.

 Barney goes home, where he discovers Mark is waiting to arrest him.
 The two men struggle and Barney gets the upper hand.
 He knocks Mark out, after momentarily considering shooting him in the back of the head.
 He goes to Patty and persuades her to pack up to start her new life with him.
 He tells her Packy is trying to frame him, and for a while she believes him.
 But when he mistakenly mentions money he has, Patty realizes what Mark has suggested to her about Barney is true.
 They argue and he slaps her and leaves.

 Mark, having regained consciousness, takes the notepad with Sturnmuller's account to his boss, Gunnarson, who initiates a manhunt.
 Barney overhears this on his police car radio.
 He retrieves his old patrolman's uniform and goes into hiding.
-Through a shady acquaintance, he arranges to flee to Buenos Aires, but when he goes to pick up the ticket at a crowded swimming pool, he finds he has been set up - a bandaged Michaels is there.
-Barney himself had been attempting a swindle, the "money he had handed over as payment for the getaway documents are newspaper clippings.
-He and Michaels shoot it out, while panicked swimmers dive for cover.
-Barney manages to kill the other man, then heads to the new house to retrieve the money he hid.
-By then Mark has figured out that Barney had hidden the $25,000 there.
-The police converge on the house as Barney arrives.
+Through a shady acquaintance, he arranges to flee to Buenos Aires, but when he goes to pick up the ticket at a crowded swimming pool, he finds he has been set up – a bandaged Michaels is there.
+Barney himself had been attempting a swindle, as the money he had handed over as payment for the getaway documents were newspaper clippings.
+He and Michaels shoot it out, and the panicked swimmers dive for cover.
+Barney manages to kill him, then heads to the new house to retrieve the money he hid.
+By then, however, Mark has figured out that Barney had hidden the $25,000 there, and the police converge on the house as Barney arrives.
 He shoots it out with them and manages to dig up the money, but as he emerges from the yard, he is confronted by several policemen.
 He fires at them, and they shoot him dead.